 Kern River completed field surveys in May 2020 and October 2020 and May 2021 to delineate all surface water resources within the Project construction workspace.
 Waterbodies are classified as perennial, intermittent, or ephemeral.
 Perennial waterbodies flow or contain standing water year-round and are typically capable of supporting populations of fish and macroinvertebrates.
 Intermittent waterbodies flow or contain standing water seasonally and are typically dry for a portion of the year.
 Ephemeral waterbodies generally contain water only in response to precipitation or spring snowmelt.
 A total of 45 waterbodies were identified within the Project construction workspace during field surveys (see Waterbody Crossings table in appendix E).
-A vast majority of these, 39 of the 45 total waterbodies, are ephemeral drainage features.
+A vast majority of these, 39 of the 45 total waterbodies, are ephemeral drainage features that are hydrologically isolated from other water features and lack an ordinary high water mark.

 These drainage features were delineated to characterize the hydrology in the Project area and to document any potential hydrologic connection, or lack of connection, between delineated wetlands and other waters.
 In addition to the ephemeral drainage features, two ephemeral waterways (Duggins Creek and the Central Utah Canal), two intermittent waterways (Church Spring Ditch and Whiskey Creek), and two perennial waterways (the Sevier River and Canal A) were also delineated within the Project construction workspace.